Paying for College

 |Tuition and Fees|

 (Rates are subject to change and may not include program or department fees.
 The listed costs are based on two semesters with a minimum of 12 credits each.
-Room and board costs are based on double occupancy in Hogan Hall and a 15-meal plan.
+Housing and food costs are based on double occupancy in Hogan Hall and a 15-meal plan.
 See all options.)

 Looking for a more detailed list of the cost associated with earning your degree at WVU Tech?
 You'll find information on basic tuition, fees for certain programs and the costs of living on campus, if you decide to take that route.Tuition and Fees